 How to Improve Sports Performance with DISC

-In 2014 I began my transition to the "real world” and started working for a tech company, helping large enterprises to digitize sales and marketing processes for increasing customer engagement.
+In 2014 I began my transition into the "real world” and started working for a tech company, helping large enterprises to digitize sales and marketing processes for increasing customer engagement.
 I continued playing basketball in Germany’s second-highest league, leading a team of 16 to 21-year-olds.
 That gave me great insight and a deep understanding of the challenges of promising young talent in working their way up to the professional level.
 Now, I want to pass on the experience and knowledge I gained to the next generations of athletes and sports organizations as a consultant and a FIBA certified player representative.

-In sports, and especially in stats driven basketball, many times the people-side comes up short.
+In sports, and especially in stats-driven basketball, many times the people-side comes up short.
 Duke legendary men's basketball team head coach, Mike Krzyzewski, sums it up perfectly: